devgru/lay-lay/packages/data-layer/README.md

 ## Legacy

-Versions prior to 0.0.23 are published under `react-chart-engine` name.
+The library was originally published under `react-chart-engine` name.